Donny-GUI/pygame-colors/README.md

 # pygame-colors
-Easy dataclasses for rgb (rbg?) colors in python3 pygame.
-Slotted Dataclasses for 13x speedup
+Easy dataclasses for rgb (rbg?) colors in python3 pygame. dataclasses for speed up

 # Importing